 - Using your 3/4" flat wash brush, blend the paint on your canvas using horizontal back and forth strokes.
 Leave the bottom 1/4 of the canvas blank.
 When done blending the top of the canvas should be darker and gradually gets lighter towards the bottom.
 Let dry (3-5 minutes) or use a hairdryer for faster drying time.

 - Thin down some white paint with water so that it's a liquid consistency.
-Grab some of the liquid paint on any brush then start tapping it on the handle of another brush to create splatter stars.
+Grab some liquid paint on any brush then start tapping it on the handle of another brush to create splatter stars.
 Move the brush around the canvas to fill the entire night sky.

 - Using a pencil and ruler trace in a fence shape on the bottom 1/4 of the canvas.
 You can also skip this step and just free-hand the fence design in the next step.